matdombrock/AudioPlugins/DeepNoise/README.txt

 DEEP NOISE
 A (potentially overdriven) reverb effect that can amplify the audio signal as it's being reflected.
 This creates a terrifying distortion effect (Make sure you leave on CLAMP!).

-Combine this overdrive with an LFO and it gets even better.
+Combine this overdrive with an LFO and it becomes usable.

 Controls left to right:
 SIZE - Size of the "room" creating the reflection